Lamartio/LiveDataUtils/readme.md

 ```

 ## Observing LiveData
 The `observe` method of `LiveData` requires Kotlin to always create the `Observer` functional interface.
-The replace the interface with a lambda, you can use the `subscribe` method.
+To replace the interface with a lambda, you can use the `subscribe` method.

 ``` kotlin
 fun example(owner: LifecycleOwner) {